-A shelf representing a learning curve.
-The learning curve is curving downwards due to falling educational standards.
+A bookshelf representing a learning curve.
+The learning curve/shelf is curving downwards due to falling educational standards.
 The books on the curve are falling off the end due to the downward curve.

 The illustration is dealing with lowering standards in schools, colleges and universities, library closures, dumbing down, knowledge acquisition.

 Cartoon featuring a person with a padlock as a head, jumping in the air and saying “Unlock your imagination!”